Updated: May 30

 Recently, I took the Zephyr heading to Colorado for some hiking.
 I boarded in Omaha around 11:00pm, fell asleep, woke up around 6:30am as we pulled into Union Station in Denver.

-I picked up a rental car in Downtown Denver then headed to Mt.
-Evans Wilderness Area, a quick 40-minute trip away.
-The area is home to Mt.
-Evans one of Colorado's fourteeners and the scenic byway which is the highest paved road in North America as it travels up to the summit area with breathtaking views and lots of Rocky Mountain Goats scrambling over the rocky terrain.
+I rented a car in Downtown Denver then made my way to Mt.
+Evans Wilderness Area, a quick 40-minute drive away.
+The area boasts Mt.
+Evans, one of Colorado's fourteeners, and the highest paved road in North America, which provides breathtaking views and Rocky Mountain Goats scrambling across the rocky terrain.
 After spending the day hiking the Chicago Lakes trail, I headed to my next destinations, Eldorado Canyon State Park and Gross Reservoir.

-Two of the best kept secrets in the state are Eldorado Canyon State Park and Gross Reservoir.
-The park is located just outside of Boulder.
-It's small but mighty as the South Boulder Creek flows through the golden canyon walls, home to some outstanding hiking and rock climbing.
+Among the most popular hidden gems in Colorado are Eldorado Canyon State Park and Gross Reservoir.
+These are both located in the Boulder area.
+The park is small but mighty as the South Boulder Creek flows through the golden canyon walls, home to some outstanding hiking and rock climbing.

-The reservoir sitting at 7,225 feet is located about 40 miles northwest of Denver.
+About 40 miles northwest of Denver, Gross Reservoir sits at 7,225 feet.
 It's home to some of the best fishing, camping, hiking and sunrises in the state.
-As I hiked along a trail overlooking the dam the colors of the sky began to lighten up with beautiful vibrant colors as the sunrise began to fill the sky.
-Suddenly, I was surrounded by the colorful reflections as the sun light filled the area.
+The colors of the sky lightened as I hiked along a trail overlooking the dam as the sunrise filled the sky with beautiful, vibrant colors.
+Suddenly, I was surrounded by colorful reflections as light filled the area.

 Rocky Mountain High

 Colorado is home to 4 National Parks, 8 National Monuments, 42 State Parks, 11 National Forests, 58 mountain peaks exceeding 14,000 feet and over 30 world class Ski Areas.
-The fact that all of this is just over 500 miles from the Missouri Valley area of Omaha amazes me!
-God has truly created a unique and beautiful world for us!
+I find it amazing that all of this is just over 500 miles away and only a scenic ride on the California Zephyr away from my home in the Nebraska plains!
+It is an amazing world God has created.
 Take a few moments and check out sunrises/sunsets on the site for some of God's artwork in nature!